-- 1. Remove the three antenna connectors.
-Lift straight up. - 2.
+- 1. Disconnect the two antenna connectors, lifting straight up. - 2.
 Remove the Torx T6 screw and bracket, and peel up any kapton tape holding down the Airport card, if present.
-The card should rise up slightly.
+Note the kapton tape may wrap around speaker cables on the right.